Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Experimental Methods

-Table~\ref{tab:production_comp} lists the known production rates for all ground-state $b$-hadron species, at both LHCb and \bfacs.
+Table~\ref{tab:production_comp} lists the known production rates for all ground-state $b$-hadron species, at both LHCb and the \bfacs.
 While the geometrical acceptance is included for the LHCb values, the average trigger and analysis requirements must be taken into account as well in order to compare LHCb with the \bfacs.
-These requirements limit the useful yield to about $0.1\%$ or less of the available sample.
-As an example, LHCb can reconstruct ~$5\times 10^4$ events per $\invfb$ for modes having a total branching fraction into stable hadrons of $\sim 10^{-4}$.
+These requirements limit the LHCb useful yield at LHCb to about $0.1\%$ or less of the available sample.
+As an example, for their respective measurements of ${\cal R}_{K^+}$, LHCb~\cite{Aaij:2021vac} and Belle~\cite{Abdesselam:2019lab} reconstructed 3850 and 42.3 $B^+ \to K^+ \mu^+ \mu^-$ signal candidates.
+These correspond to $8.6\times10^{-9}$ and $54.9\times10^{-9}$ candidates per $B^+$ meson in Table~\ref{tab:production_comp}, respectively, which translates to an overall signal reconstruction efficiency for this particular decay this is about six times lower for LHCb than for Belle.

 Another feature of LHCb physics is the large production rate of excited $b$-hadron states: $B^{**}$, $B_s^{**}$, $\Lambda_b^{**}$ can be studied in detail, as well as baryons containing both $b$ and $s$ quarks, such as $\Xib$, $\Omegab$, and their excited states.
 These can be useful to study semitauonic decays because, as described in Sec.~\ref{sec:bframe:rfa}, the decay $\Bsstar2 \to B K$ can provide access to kinematic variables in the $B$ center-of-mass frame via $B$ tagging.